openinput-fw/sensor-blobs/README.md

 # sensor-blobs

-Mouse optical sensors proprietary firmware blobs
+Optical tracking sensor proprietary firmware blobs.

-format:
+Blob name format:

 `vendor_device_version.bin`

 *version may be omited

-## tools
+## Tools

-in [tools](tools/) you may find useful scripts to work with these blobs.
+In [tools](tools/) you may find useful scripts to work with these blobs.

 ### bin2header